 Spire Healthcare is a leading independent provider of healthcare services with 39 hospitals, eight clinics and one oncology centre across England, Scotland and Wales.
 We are a public company quoted on the London Stock Exchange (SPI: LSE).
 Our registered office is 3 Dorset Rise, London EC4Y 8EN.
 Our financial year ends 31 December.

 We have a focus on quality as part of the commitment we make to our patients.
 More broadly, our values embody a commitment to act ethically and with integrity in all our relationships.

 Whilst we are a UK-based business, delivering care through our highly-skilled teams and the vast majority of our suppliers originate from countries not deemed high risk for modern slavery, we take this issue extremely seriously.

 As such, we have a zero tolerance approach to modern slavery.
 Our cross-department ‘working group’ operates to develop and oversee the implementation of a plan to prevent modern slavery and human trafficking from touching our business and supply chains.
 As a result, we expect the same standards from all our contractors, suppliers and other business partners.

-We buy a vast range of goods and services, from surgical equipment to corporate clothing and waste disposal services.
-Some of these products and services are used in the provision of healthcare to our customers (like hip joints) and others in our own business (like office supplies).
-Thousands of suppliers sell to us, and many of them will have their own suppliers and supply chains, which makes our supply chain complex.
-We therefore prioritise attention on companies that supply the largest volume of products or services, or supplies that are critical without which our business couldn’t function.
+As a national, multi-site organisation, we buy a wide range of goods and services, from surgical equipment and medicines, through to corporate clothing and waste disposal.
+Some of these products and services are used in the provision of healthcare to patients such as new knee or hip joints.
+Others will be used within our own business such as office supplies.
+Thousands of suppliers engage with us, who in turn have their own supply chains, making our end-to-end supply chains complex.

 On behalf of the Board of Directors of Spire Healthcare Group plc